Photo by Ted Pfaltz www.maxxis7.com/

 At ages 25 and 26 she took time off from work and traveled around the world solo.
 Her love of food took her to the back streets of Hong Kong and Taiwan sampling street food, to the souks of Egypt, Pakistan and Bangladesh, and the food courts of Singapore, Thailand, Malasia, China, Japan and beyond, searching to understand different cultures through their cuisine.
 Or simply “eating her way around the world” as she says, laughing.
 “I’m the only one who gains 15 pounds in developing countries.”
-Her love of culture took her to Bolivia, Peru, Chile and Ecuador.
+Her desire to experience life led her to explore Europe, Asia, Africa and South America.

 But the physical exploration was not as essential as the interior exploration.
 Her love of different cultures, peoples and food has brought her a greater love and respect for all life and all beliefs.
 Developing Beyond Ordinary Travel is her attempt to share with others the unique and special places around the world she holds close to her heart.

 Kay's in depth knowledge of Paris and France allows her to take visitors to hidden corners and best kept secrets, off the beaten tourist trail.
 Kay is also a writer and bestselling author of Lauren's Story: An American Dog in Paris, Flash's Song, A Walk Through Paris, and The Beagle, a TFH Publication, and most recently The Things We Do, a fast-paced murder mystery that addresses animal testing, among other issues.
 Kay has been published in English, German and French, including work in :